olivier-schmitt/elkf4dev/README.md

 This project offers a local ELK FluentD stack for developers.

-Docker Compose is used to build a simple stack:
+Docker Compose is used to build a simple logging stack:

 ```yaml
 version: '2'